Andr3xDev/Qtile-Dotfiles/README.md

 ## Description
 > [!CAUTION]
-> This rice is not able to use with Wayland, plis use Xorg.
+> This rice is not able to use with Wayland, please use Xorg.

 This is my personal and definitive first but lastone rice i will do.
 If you are looking for some **minimalist** rice, this is for you.
 It just have the esscencial things to work property. but it's able to add whatever you want.